-Design Tip: Space Raised Garden Beds Correctly
+Design Tip: Space Raised Beds Correctly

-Similarly, if you have grass paths between your raised vegetable garden beds, make sure you build your raised garden bed with enough space to comfortably run your lawn mower.
+Similarly, if you have grass paths between your raised vegetable garden beds, make sure you build your vegetable garden with enough space to comfortably run your lawn mower through.

 12 of 18

-Design Tip: Use Long-Lasting Materials for a Raised Vegetable Garden
+Design Tip: Use Long-Lasting Materials

-When selecting materials for your DIY raised garden beds, choose rot-resistant lumber such as cedar or redwood.
-Or look for other materials, such as brick, stone, or concrete, to create build raised beds you won't need to rebuild.
-Get the wood look when making a raised garden bed with composite materials.
+When selecting materials for your DIY raised vegetable garden beds, choose rot-resistant lumber, such as cedar or redwood.
+Or choose other materials for your raised vegetable garden bed, such as building a brick raised-bed vegetable garden, a stone raised-bed vegetable garden, or even a concrete raised-bed vegetable garden.
+This helps create vegetable garden beds you won't need to rebuild.

 Materials for Raised Bed Gardens